kakehashi-inc/multi_ai_translator/Documents/ARCHITECTURE.md

 **Injection**:
 - `matches`: `<all_urls>`
 - `run_at`: `document_idle`
-- Built as module for Chromium, bundled to IIFE for Firefox
+- Built as module for Chrome, bundled to IIFE for Firefox

 ### 3. Popup UI